 Please refer to the Booking Secretary for what is taking place or if you wish to make a booking.

 Attached you will find several documents which we would like you to bring to the attention of your members during the present pandemic.

 - SPECIAL CONDITIONS OF HIRE DURING COVID 19

 Please read these conditions carefully and share them with your members.
 May I draw your attention especially to Point 2.
 You must book the hall from the time that your first member, who should be the keyholder, enters the building until the last one leaves.
 Peter will need one hour to clean between bookings and we must ensure that he has this time.
 You will be charged for all the hours that you have booked.

 Please also note Point 12.
 The kitchen will remain closed for the foreseeable future and must not be used for any reason.
 If you wish to have refreshments and/or drinks please bring your own supply and take everything away with you.

-The Darby and Joan provides hand sanitiser for both the Large and Small Halls.
+The Darby and Joan Hall provides hand sanitiser for both the Main and Small Halls.

 - RISK ASSESSMENTS